The Margarete Schütte-Lihotzky Club

 Christine Zwingl

-Born in Vienna, mother of a daughter, founded the TU Kindergarten in 1984, studied architecture at the Vienna University of Technology, self-employed architect, and civil engineer since 1994, theoretical work on planning suitable for everyday life and women for the MA57, lectureship at the Vienna University of Technology 1994-95, teaching activities 2000-2014 and gender representative at the HTL Mödling, art therapist (ÖAGG).
+Born in Vienna, mother of a daughter, founded the TU Kindergarten in 1984, studied architecture at the Vienna University of Technology, self-employed architect, and civil engineer since 1994, theoretical work on planning suitable for everyday life and women for the MA 57, lectureship at the Vienna University of Technology 1994–95, teaching activities 2000–14 and gender representative at the HTL Mödling, art therapist (ÖAGG).

-Member of the Schütte-Lihotzky research group since 1986, member of the Urania Women's Committee until its end in 1994, Schütte-Lihotzky research project (FWF), exhibition conception, exhibition design and catalog of works at MAK 1993, numerous articles; foundation and management of MSL Raum.
+Member of the Schütte-Lihotzky research group since 1986, member of the Urania Women's Committee until its end in 1994.

 Participate

-If you are interested in the MSL Center project, feel free to stop by during opening hours.
+If you are interested in the MSL Centre project, feel free to stop by during our opening hours.

 Are you specifically interested in women's history of the 20th century?